• Skip to main content

 Store the leftover cake in an airtight container at room temperature for up to 3 days.
 You can get an extra day of storage if you keep the cake refrigerated, but you will want to bring it to room temperature before serving.

 This cake will freeze well.
-But do not add the candy canes if you plan to freeze it.
+But do not add the crushed candy canes if you plan to freeze it.
 Either freeze the entire uncut cake or individual slices.
 Make sure the cake is well wrapped in plastic wrap and stored in an airtight freezer container.
 Freeze for up to 3 months.
 Bring cake to room temperature before serving.

 A slice of peppermint chocolate cake on a white plate.